nickg/nextcellent/readme.txt

 == Description ==

-= 19.32 -  2017-07-12 = Fixes for 1.9.30
+= 19.33 -  2017-09-22 = Fixes for 1.9.32

 What's in it for you?

-* Fixed few vulnerabilities that turned the plugin down on the repository
+* Main Windows fixed: an issue around WP last version prevent from opening
-* Disabled temporarily upload zip files when creating galleries for vulnerability reasons
+* Deprecated imagerotator.swf: older Nextcellent version depend on Flash part, now replaced with html counterpart
-* Enforced parameter checking in many places.
+* removed (finally) removed dependency with AJAX and wp-load.php

 VERY IMPORTANT: Read ON!
 -----------------------